chiragdhiman99/smart-parking-system-frontend/README.md

 ## 💡 Why I Built This

-Living in Dharamsala, I've seen how chaotic parking gets during tourist season — cars circling for 30 minutes, private lots sitting empty right next to overcrowded streets.
+Living in india, I've seen how chaotic parking gets during tourist season — cars circling for 30 minutes, private lots sitting empty right next to overcrowded streets.
 I built SlotHub to fix exactly that — connecting people who need parking with people who have unused space, with real-time booking and smart time-based slot management so every slot gets maximum utilization throughout the day.

 ---